 Note that the redirection service only diverts UDP traffic and that it can handle the traffic of 5 to 350 thousand devices depending on the available hardware and setup.
-Features that require a TCP connection between the Collector and the Engine, such as the automatic update of the Collector or the End User Feedback, do not work in an Engine that only receives redirected or anonymized traffic.
+Features that require a TCP connection between the Collector and the Engine, such as the automatic update of the Collector, acting on the devices of the end users, or engaging with the end users, do not work in an Engine that only receives redirected or anonymized traffic.